alshedivat/al-folio/_posts/2023-05-12-progress-of-chinese-app-app-at-ut.md

 ## Sep 6, CFAAPI met with the UTK leaders

-On **September 5**, [CFAAPI][CFAAPI] leaders were invited to meet with the [Chancellor Donde Plowman][Donde Plowman] and her leadership team.
+On **September 5**, leaders of Commission for Asian Americans and Pacific Islanders (CFAAPI) were invited to meet with the [Chancellor Donde Plowman][Donde Plowman] and her leadership team.
 In this context, CFAAPI forwarded Jinning Wang's feedback to the campus leadership team.

 Jinning Wang's letter is excerpted below, and he strongly advocates for the third mitigation measure, as he believes it will benefit the entire Volunteers: